Zeleo/recurrence-expression/README.md

 ## Rationale

 This project started out as a custom trigger for Quartz Scheduler.
-Quartz comes with a handful of built-in triggers, but they could not satisfy all our scheduling needs.
+Quartz comes with a handful of built-in triggers, but they did not satisfy all our scheduling needs.
 So we decided to roll our own.
 We used Clojure to implement the date calculation, and as a result it was easy to separate this project out from the parts that interfaces with Quartz.

-We admit we aren't the absolute experts on recurrence patterns.
-But we are aware of two main exemplars in computer software for specifying recurrence patterns:
+We aren't the absolute experts on schedulers and recurrences.
+However, we are aware of two main exemplars in computer software for specifying recurrence patterns:

 1. [Crontab for Cron](http://crontab.org)
 2. [RecurrencePattern in Microsoft Outlook Calendar](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.recurrencepattern(v=office.15).aspx).

-Most scheduling software tools and libraries either use a variant of cron expression or follow a similar approach to Outlook recurrence pattern.
+Scheduling software tools and libraries seem to use either a variant of cron expression or follow a similar approach to Outlook recurrence pattern.

 To be sure, both Cron and Outlook have a lot of happy users.
 Each